This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Having enough “good bacteria” in your gut is linked with enhanced nutrient absorption, a lower risk of allergies, and a lower risk of colon and pancreatic cancer, among other health benefits.

 Researchers now know that asparagus nutrition can help maintain a healthy pregnancy.
-There is a significant amount of folate in asparagus, making it an important vegetable choice for women of childbearing age.
+There is a significant amount of folate in this veggie, making it an important vegetable choice for women of childbearing age.

 It also helps form red blood cells and produce DNA, the building block of the human body, which carries genetic information.

 Eating low-carb vegetables like asparagus is a great way to obtain enough fiber, which is digested slowly and keeps you feeling full, without consuming excess calories.
-One serving of asparagus contains more than a gram of soluble fiber, which has been shown to lower our risk of heart disease.
+Asparagus nutrition contains soluble fiber, which has been shown to lower our risk of heart disease.

 Something you may not know about asparagus nutrition?
-The three grams of dietary fiber found in asparagus can lower our risk of type 2 diabetes.
+The dietary fiber found in it may lower the risk of type 2 diabetes.

-Fiber also releases organic acids in the body that help the liver to function, and rid our bodies of pathogens and added cholesterol.
+Fiber also releases organic acids in the body that help the liver function and rid our bodies of pathogens and added cholesterol.
 Increased fiber intake may also protect against gastrointestinal disorders, including gastroesophageal reflux disease, duodenal ulcer, diverticulitis, constipation and hemorrhoids.

 Like most of the B vitamins, thiamine plays a role in how our bodies use energy from food and is vital for cellular function.
 Thiamine specifically helps the body convert carbohydrates to energy, which is important for metabolism, focus and strength.